yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 ## 1. Scope

-Top-level persisted/file-backed `DataObject` roots are fixed to:
+Top-level file-backed and SQLite-persisted `DataObject` roots are fixed to:

 - `ModelObject`
 - `MapObject`

 `AtomObject` and `BondObject` are model-domain objects.
-They are never top-level file or SQLite roots.
+They are not top-level file or database roots.

 ## 2. Supported Surface